Wave Optics JEE Mains Questions

 According to the law of reflection

-(a) Angle of incidence is greater than the angle of reflection.
+(a) The angle of incidence is greater than the angle of reflection

-(c) The angle of incidence is always equal to the angle of reflection.
+(c) The angle of incidence equals the angle of reflection

-Option c – The angle of incidence is always equal to the angle of reflection
+Option c – The angle of incidence equals the angle of reflection

-Which one of the following is not a luminous object?
+Which of the following is not a luminous object?

 (a) Sun